pivotal/docs-tap/vscode-extension/troubleshooting.hbs.md

 ### Cause

-The classes produced locally on your machine are compiled to target a newer Java virtual machine (JVM).
+The classes produced locally on your machine are compiled to target a later Java virtual machine (JVM).
 The error message mentions `class file version 61.0`, which corresponds to Java 17.
-The buildpack, however, is set up to run the application with an older JVM.
+The buildpack, however, is set up to run the application with an earlier JVM.
 The error message mentions `class file versions up to 55.0`, which corresponds to Java 11.

 The root cause of this is a misconfiguration of the Java compiler that VS Code uses.
-This issue seems to be caused by a suspected bug in the VS Code Java tooling, which sometimes fails to properly configure the compiler source and target compatibility-level from information in the Maven POM.
+The cause might be a suspected issue with the VS Code Java tooling, which sometimes fails to properly configure the compiler source and target compatibility-level from information in the Maven POM.

 For example, in the `tanzu-java-web-app` sample application the POM contains the following: